abhinavkulkarni/carnd/CarND-MPC-Project/README.md

 The cost function is made up of different parts:

-1. Sum of squared errors `cte`, `espi` and difference between velocity and reference velocity
+1. Sum of squared cross track `cte` and anglular velocity `espi` errors and difference between velocity and reference velocity
-2. Sum of squared actuator inputs (`delta` and `a`)
+2. Sum of squared actuator inputs (`delta` and `a`) (akin to regularization)
 3. Sum of squared actuator differences from one time step to the next (from `t` to `t+dt`)

-The above cost function makes sure that not only primary errors `cte` and `epsi` are minimized, but the vehicle drive is robust and smooth.
+The above cost function makes sure that not only primary errors `cte` and `epsi` are minimized, but the ride is robust and smooth.

 The different weightings were found by trail and experimentation.

 #### State
-We keep track of vehicles pose `(x, y, psi)`, longitudinal velocity `v` and errors - Cross Track error `cte` and heading angle error `epsi`.
+We keep track of vehicles pose `(x, y, psi)`, longitudinal velocity `v` and errors - cross track error `cte` and heading angle error `epsi`.
 We keep track of errors because they are main componenets in the cost function of the optimizer.

 #### Timestep Length and Elapsed Duration (N & dt)
 We chose a small time horizon of `0.5 sec` (`N=10` steps, `dt=0.05` sec).
 Small value of `dt` helps turn the vehicle on sharp turns (as the vehicle can keep track of sharper turn rate).

 #### Polynomial Fitting and MPC Preprocessing
-We convert the waypoints from the global coordinate system to the vehicle's one (makes it easier to calculate Cross Track error) by a sequence of translation and rotation with the resultant x-axis pointing in the direction of vehicle's heading.
+We convert the waypoints from the global coordinate system to the vehicle's one (makes it easier to calculate cross track error) by a sequence of translation and rotation with the resultant x-axis pointing in the direction of vehicle's heading.
 Vehicle state is modified accordingly.

 A 3rd degree polynomial is fitted to the waypoints to better track the reference trajectory.